spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/testimonials.rst

     SCT very very helpful.
 It is very nice to have a dedicated toolbox with functions tailored to spinal cord acquisitions.
 Currently, I am working on a project in which we used the automated segmentation functionality of the SCT to automate a procedure and this was very helpful!
-Also Dr Cohen-Adad and other SCT experts are very helpful and quick to reply if one encounters problems.
-I cannot recommend it enough  :)
+Also Dr. Cohen-Adad and other SCT experts are very helpful and quick to reply if one encounters problems.
+I cannot recommend it enough. :)

 .. admonition:: Abdullah Althobity, MD, PhD candidate | Ministry of Education | Riyadh 🇸🇦
    :class: testimonial

-    I used SCT for to segment lumbar spinal cord region of EAE mouse model of multiple sclerosis .
+    I used SCT for to segment lumbar spinal cord region of EAE mouse model of multiple sclerosis.
 The model has been trained very well by Charley and Julien after I sent them some samples.
 They helped me from installing the software to the final step.
 Then all my data, which is over 70 mice, have been easy to analyse without any error.
 The biggest advantage of SCT that I